azure-ad-b2c/partner-integrations/samples/Dynamics-Fraud-Protection/ReadMe.md

 Before deploying, you should perform a find & replace operation in the UI files to replace the value `https://<YOUR-UI-BASE-URL>/` with the root URL for your deployment location.
 Also note the base URL as it will be required for the configuration of your Azure AD B2C policies.

-Follow [these instructions](https://docs.microsoft.com/en-us/azure/active-directory-b2c/customize-ui-with-html?pivots=b2c-custom-policy) for more information.
+Reference [these instructions](https://docs.microsoft.com/en-us/azure/active-directory-b2c/customize-ui-with-html?pivots=b2c-custom-policy) for more information about UI customization.
 Ensure CORS is enabled for your Azure AD B2C domain name (i.e.: `https://{your_tenant_name}.b2clogin.com` or your custom domain).

 ### Azure AD B2C Configuration